Gain Global Skills and Make a Difference for Others

 Learn about the personal and professional rewards of international outreach and service work through Peace Corps at these upcoming campus activities, hosted by the University of Missouri Peace Corps Office.
 You’ll discover the career advantages and higher education benefits that come with Peace Corps service.

-The campus representative is available to meet with students and community members who are interested in applying and learning more about Peace Corps.
+Students should reach out to St. Louis regional recruiter, Michael Gall, who frequently visits with students and community members on the Mizzou campus.
+He can answer questions for those who are interested in applying and learning more about Peace Corps.

 More About Peace Corps